 The sample regime is the same as the existing growers, but the sample collection must be done by CFIA inspectors or under their direct supervision.

 A full cleaning followed by disinfection is an efficient way to prevent the spread of various pathogens.
-A registered disinfectant by the Pest Management Regulatory Agencies (PMRA) for BRR must be used for disinfection.
+A registered disinfectant by the Pest Management Regulatory Agencies (PMRA) or Health Canada for BRR must be used for disinfection.

 At all times, machinery, equipment and boxes to be transported from a commercial unit to a seed farm unit, or coming from outside the seed farm unit (contract, purchase, loan), have to be disinfected.
 A cleaning and disinfection log should be completed when a mandatory disinfection is done.
 When the inspector doubts the completion and quality of the cleaning and disinfection, or in a unique situation, the inspector could ask to be notified before each cleaning/disinfection.

 - If the grower decides to have two farm units, it would be preferable for him/her to have in place a quality manual describing cleaning and disinfection procedures used between the two units.
 Supervision by a CFIA inspector of the disinfections between the two units is not mandatory.
 However, it might be necessary to verify occasionally how it is done by the grower, when time of operational staff permits it.